webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 Editor's Note:

 : In theory, since the push service was given a public key, the push message request could omit the public key.
-On balance, this keeps things simple and it allows push services to compress the public key (by hashing it, for example).
+On balance, requiring the key keeps things simple and it allows push services to compress the public key (by hashing it, for example).
 In any case, the relatively minor space savings aren't particularly important on the connection between the application server and push service.

 A push service does not need to forward the JWT or public key to the user agent when delivering the push message.